camunda/camunda-distribution/docker-compose/camunda-8.6/README.md

 :warning: **Docker Compose is only recommended for local development.** :warning:

 We recommend using [SaaS](https://camunda.com/get-started/) or [Helm/Kubernetes](https://docs.camunda.io/docs/self-managed/setup/overview/) for development.

-For more information about Self-Managed, including additional [development installation options](https://docs.camunda.io/docs/self-managed/setup/overview/), see our [documentation](https://docs.camunda.io/docs/self-managed/about-self-managed/).
+For more information, check Camunda 8 Self-Managed official [documentation](https://docs.camunda.io/docs/self-managed/about-self-managed/).

-For production setups we recommend using [Helm charts](https://docs.camunda.io/docs/self-managed/setup/install/) which can be found at [helm.camunda.io](https://helm.camunda.io/).
+For production setups we recommend using [Helm charts](https://docs.camunda.io/docs/self-managed/setup/install/) which can be found at [helm.camunda.io](https://helm.camunda.io/)

 ## Links to additional Camunda Platform 8 repos and assets